JohnVillalovos/synology_certs/README.md

 synology_certs
 ==============

-This is an Ansible role to update existing certificates on a Synology system running DiskStation Manager (DSM) 6.0 or higher.
+This is an Ansible role to update existing certificates on a Synology system.
+It has been tested on DSM 7.1 and DSM 7.2 systems.
+It may work on DSM 6.x.
 It has been designed with Lets Encrypt (https://letsencrypt.org/) in mind.
 And in particular used the Lets Encrypt client https://github.com/Neilpang/acme.sh.
 The reason for this role is that I use DNS-01 authentication mode for Lets Encrypt certificates which Synology does not yet support.

 Requirements
 ------------